 - Air fryer potato chips

 If you try this easy yuca fries recipe, I’d love a comment and ★★★★★ recipe rating below.
-Also, please don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan and #elavegan—I love seeing them.
+Also, please don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan #elavegan—I love seeing them.

 Yuca Fries Recipe